ANTHRACNOSE.

 Crabapple scab often causes severe defoliation of crabapple trees.
 The lesions form on the leaves in May and June and defoliation begins in July, becoming severe in August, especially with hot dry weather.

 Sprays can control scab if early systemic fungicide sprays are applied (twice before the bloom).
-If sprays are not feasible or if sprays do not adequately control scab, injection of the same fungicide (propiconazole) can be helpful.
+If sprays are not feasible or if sprays do not adequately control scab, injection of the fungicide propiconazole can be helpful.

-In many cases, we have seen up to two years of control of scab with one injection in late summer or early fall.
+In many cases, we have seen up to two years of control of scab with one injection in late September or early October.

 DUTCH ELM DISEASE

 Dutch Elm Disease is still with us and kills many nice American elms each year (Siberian elms have resistance).
-This disease can be prevented with a high degree of success eith injected fungicides.
+This disease can be prevented with a high degree of success with injected fungicides.

 CHEMICAL DURATION EFFECTIVENESS COST

-The reason Arbotect is so much more expensive is because it is a more expensive chemical and because it must be infused with large volumes of water (20 to 50 gallons) and the infusion can take several hours.
-It usually only takes 30 to 60 minutes to treat a tree with Alamo.
+The reason Arbotect is expensive is because it is a very expensive chemical and because it must be infused with large volumes of water and the infusion can take several hours.